OpenIndiana/oi-docs/docs/contrib/roles.md

 Helpful skills include a willingness to write and work as a team with content reviewers.

-As needed, the content author consults with community members performing other roles.

 ## Content Reviewer

-The content reviewer effectively performs the roles of:
+The content reviewer wears multiple hats and effectively performs the roles of:

 * Editorial reviewer
 * Configuration manager
 * Release manager
 * Doc team leader/trainer.

-This person (or persons) would review pull request and provide editorial feedback to content creators.
+This person (or persons) would review pull request and provide editorial feedback to the content authors.
-Helpful skills include good organization and people skills, as well as a knack for performing editorial reviews.
+Helpful skills include diplomacy, good organizational abilities, as well as a knack for performing editorial reviews.

 ## The Content Review Process